15101538237ren/Epigenetics/README.md

 **It is well known that the composition of the nucleosome core particle influences chromatin structure and nucleosome positioning.** Emerging evidence has revealed that replacement of the core histones with variants of histone H2A or H3 represents another potential means of gene regulation [194, 195, 196, 197].
 The histone H2A variant **H2A.Z** is excluded from regions of methylated DNA, and **H2A.Z** enrichment varies inversely with transcription within gene bodies, a finding conserved from plants to animals, indicating that H2A.Z incorporation may contribute to transcriptional activation by protecting genes against DNA methylation [196].

+Recent genome-wide studies have revealed that nucleosomes are significantly more enriched in exons compared to introns, consistent with other recent findings of enhanced exonic methylation of gene bodies [200].

 ## Gene Regulation of Epigenetics

 ### DNA Methylation